Kadyan25/clueso-clone-frontend/README.md

 ## Overview

-This repository contains the **frontend** for a partial but coherent clone of [Clueso.io](https://www.clueso.io).
-It is built with the Next.js **App Router**, TypeScript, Tailwind CSS, and Zustand for auth state. [web:105]
+This repository contains the **frontend** for a partial but coherent clone of [Clueso.io](https://www.clueso.io), focusing on the workflow where a browser extension turns product flows into AI‑powered sessions and documentation.[web:22][web:29]
+It is built with the Next.js **App Router**, TypeScript, Tailwind CSS, and Zustand for auth state.

 The frontend talks only to the Node backend at `http://localhost:4000/api/v1` and provides:

 - Auth pages (signup + login) using email/password + JWT
-- A sessions dashboard
+- A sessions dashboard that lists sessions created automatically from the Chrome extension
 - A session detail view with AI script, extension events, and feedback
-- A small bridge component to share the JWT with the Chrome extension
+- A bridge component that shares the JWT with the Chrome extension

 ---